Dia de Muertos in Patzcuaro Lake, Michoacan, sometime close to midnight…

 You might think that a festival of the dead would be a sombre affair.
 But, in Mexico, nothing is ever sombre.
 This is a land of colour, joy, passion, spirit.
 A land where it truly feels that the dead could just walk again.

 In Patzcuaro, the largest town on the lake, the street market was even bigger and busier.
-Local students were getting ready for a Catrina Parade, and skeleton-faced couples in extravagant costumes or glittering ballgowns roamed the streets handing out fliers and posing for photos.
-I paid a local for my own facepaint, unable to resist.
+Local students were preparing for a Catrina Parade, and skeleton-faced couples in extravagant costumes and glittering ballgowns roamed the streets, handing out fliers and posing for photos.
+Unable to resist, I paid a local for my own facepaint, joining innumerable other Catrinas on the streets.

-Originally a cartoon by Mexican printmaker José Guadalupe Posada, La Catrina – a glamorously dressed skeleton woman – has become a symbol of Dia de Muertos, and of the Mexican willingness to laugh at death.
-Death is simply treated differently here; it is not the end, and therefore, perhaps, seems less scary.
+Originally a cartoon by Mexican printmaker José Guadalupe Posada, La Catrina – a glamorously dressed skeleton woman – has become a symbol of Dia de Muertos.
+It’s also a striking example of the Mexican willingness to laugh at death.
+Death is simply treated differently here: it is not the end, and therefore seems less scary.

 Arriving into Ihuatzio, we overtook a procession on the side of the road.
 A full brass band, led by a man holding a huge tower of marigold garlands.
 They stomped through the rain-soaked mud to the cemetery, jubilantly noisy, and stopped around a tomb close to the entrance.

 The first year after someone dies, it’s a tradition to place floral towers on their grave at Dia de Muertos.
 There’s often a festive amount of fanfare involved, with bands playing the deceased’s favourite songs.
-Again, the mood was joyous and surprisingly un-melancholic.
+Again, the mood was joyous, surprisingly lacking in the melancholy I usually associate with graveyards.
 A lively, upbeat tune filled the cemetery as family, friends, and musicians crowded around the grave.

 This is how I want my death to be.
 Not a mournful passing but a celebration of my life, and of life and love itself.
 Play my favourite songs, talk about the life I led and all the stupid things you remember me doing, eat my favourite foods, and save a slice of cake for me.
 As long as we hold the dead in our hearts and memories, they can live again through us.